vphantom/vpweb/README.md

 [![GitHub release](https://img.shields.io/github/release/vphantom/vpweb.svg?style=plastic)]()
 -->

-Vanilla+ is a minimalistic web interface development library: a basic CSS framework, a JS library and some web components.
-No abstraction layers and only use the portions need without bloat from the rest.
+Vanilla+ is a minimalistic web interface development library.
+It adds no abstraction layers and thus allows you to use only the portions you need without bloat from the rest.
+It is divided in 3 main parts:

+* A basic CSS framework
+* A JS library
+* A collection of web components

+The components make use of the library and aim to be otherwise stand-alone, triggered by CSS classes, custom HTML attributes and tags.
+Whenever possible, they are meant to be progressive enhancements.

 **CURRENTLY IN EARLY STAGE OF DEVELOPMENT!**

 ## CSS Framework

-FIXME
+See documentation in `docs/css.html`.

 ## Library